fede2cr/riscv64-github-runner/README.md

 - Docker, podman, firecracker?

 This currently works on both docker and podman.
 We hope to test firecracker images very soon.

+- Does any riscv64 hardware work for running docker/podman GitHub runners?

+We recommend at least a 4-core+8G-ram hardware, for example boards like LicheePi4a, Mars, Starfive II, etc. If you have a 64-core MilkV Pioneer things will be easier as they can have up to 128G ram and this will allow large projects and languages that require lots of memory while compiling.
+You can also limit the count of cores or the ram available to the runners by changing docker/podman parameters.

+- Does any riscv64 distribution work for running docker/podman runners?

+Not at all.
+Most riscv64 "early" distributions provided by hardware vendors, are missing one or two simple modules that make it hard or impossible to run docker/podman containers on this type of hardware.
+A simple kernel recompile will do, but please contact your hardware vendor so that they can add the missing options to the next release of the distribution.
+The Fedora 38 that comes with the MilkV Pioneer works out of the box.

 - Are the base docker images built by each distribution?